 DOYLESTOWN, CHALFONT & WARRINGTON

-Welcome to the county seat of Bucks County, a spectacular place that's home to magnificent castles, unique specialty shops, exceptional dining options and one-of-a-kind pieces of American history.
+Doylestown is the County seat of Bucks County and a spectacular place that's home to magnificent castles, specialty shops, exceptional dining and one-of-a-kind pieces of American history.

 ARTS & CULTURE

 Browse the masterpieces on display at the Michener Art Museum, located in the former Bucks County Prison!
 Home to an impressive collection of Pennsylvania Impressionist paintings, this museum hosts rotating exhibits as well as permanent displays like the Nakashima Room, dedicated to the work of Bucks County woodworker George Nakashima.
 Catch a film at the County Theater, a historic art deco movie house that dates back to the 1930s.
 See the “Bell Capital of America” at Malmark Bellcraftsmen or the famous Byer’s Christmas Carolers at the Byer’s Choice, Ltd. Museum.
 Make a pilgrimage to the National Shrine of Our Lady of Czestochowa, America's only shrine dedicated to the Polish icon, also known as the Black Madonna.